OpenNews/srccon-lead/dinner.md

 ## When I arrive at the restaurant, what reservation do I ask for?

-Reservations are mostly under the name “Erik Westra.”
+Reservations are mostly under the name of someone from the OpenNews team (Erik Westra, Erika Owens, Ryan Pitts).
 Check the field in the dinner document to confirm yours.

 ## How do I get to the restaurant?